 - Crime prevention by actively promoting crime prevention programs.

 - Provide additional resources to patrol operations by adding additional officers during peak hours.

 - A dedicated team that can represent the department at community events, recruitment opportunities, and promote the Community Policing philosophy of the department both internally and externally.

 Four Investigators are assigned to the criminal investigations unit.
 In addition to criminal investigations, they assist citizens who are victims of crime, provide information on crime prevention information, and back-up patrol when necessary.

-Code Enforcement plays an important role in keeping Belton beautiful and safe.
-Code Enforcement works with property owners to ensure properties are maintained and operated up to the standards adopted by the Belton City Council.
+Code Compliance plays an important role in keeping Belton beautiful and safe.
+Code Compliance works with property owners to ensure properties are maintained and operated up to the standards adopted by the Belton City Council.